AdobeDocs/experience-manager-forms-cloud-service-developer-reference/src/pages/index.md

 Use these APIs to encrypt, decrypt, sign, or certify PDF documents.

 **_NOTE:_**  The Document Assurance APIs is under early adopter program.
 You can write to `aem-forms-early-adopter-program@adobe.com` from your official email id to join the early adopter program and request access to the Document Assurance capability.

+## FAQ (Frequently asked Questions)

+**Q: Are these communication API's available for AEM Forms Cloud Service?**
+A: Yes, these APIs are available for AEM Forms as a Cloud Service.
+However, it's important to note that an AEM Forms as Cloud Service Renditions license is required to use these APIs.

+**Q: Do these APIs require additional licensing?
+We currently possess an AEM Forms Submissions license.
+Is an AEM Forms Renditions license required to access these APIs?**

+A: You require an AEM Forms as Cloud Service Renditions license to use these APIs.